TIBCOSoftware/snappydata/docs/affinity_modes/local_mode.md

-**Example**: **Launch Apache Spark shell and provide SnappyData dependency as a Spark package**:
+**Example**: **Launch Apache Spark shell and provide TIBCO ComputeDB dependency as a Spark package**:

-If you already have Spark2.0 installed in your local machine you can directly use `--packages` option to download the SnappyData binaries.
+If you already have Spark2.0 installed in your local machine you can directly use `--packages` option to download the TIBCO ComputeDB binaries.

 ```pre
 ./bin/spark-shell --packages "SnappyDataInc:snappydata:1.0.2.1-s_2.11"